-- A: Yes.
-If you are a shareholder of record, you may change your vote or revoke your proxy at any time before the vote at the meeting by: - · delivering to Computershare Investor Services, or Computershare, a written notice, bearing a date later than the proxy, stating that you revoke the proxy; - submitting a later-dated proxy relating to the same shares by mail, telephone or the internet; or - attending the meeting and voting in person (although attendance at the meeting will not, by itself, revoke a proxy).
+A: Yes.
+If you are a shareholder of record, you may change your vote or revoke your proxy at any time before the vote at the meeting by:

+- delivering to Computershare Investor Services, or Computershare, a written notice, bearing a date later than the proxy, stating that you revoke the proxy; - · submitting a later-dated proxy relating to the same shares by mail, telephone or the internet; or - attending the meeting and voting in person (although attendance at the meeting will not, by itself, revoke a proxy).

-You should send any written notice or a new proxy card to HSN, Inc. c/o Computershare at the following address: P.O.
-Box 3550, South Hackensack, NJ 07606-9250, or follow the instructions provided on your proxy card to submit a proxy by telephone or via the internet.
+You should send any written notice or a new proxy card to HSN, Inc. c/o Computershare Proxy Services, at P.O.
+Box 43126, Providence, RI 02940-5138, or follow the instructions provided on your proxy card to submit a proxy by telephone or via the internet.
 You may request a new proxy card by calling Computershare, Proxy Processing at 1-888-313-0164 (toll-free).